abuXahra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - SCRIPT 5-execute: is a script that adds execute permission to the owner of the file hello.

 - SCRIPT 6-multiple_permissions: is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+- SCRIPT 7-everybody: is a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+	- 	The file hello will be in the working directory
+	-	 You are not allowed to use commas for this script